agentsofthesystem/oracle/docs/source/agent_smith/developer.md

    - **DO NOT** use print statements to write variables to the terminal in as opposed to proper debugging and expect that to get merged!
    - I'm not going to leave instrutions for which buttons to click on VSCode to use the debugger.

+## Adding a new Dediated Game Server

+TODO - Add this section.

 ## References: